Daniel-KM/Omeka-S-module-Timeline/README.md

 Then install it like any other Omeka module and follow the config instructions.

+Note: If Omeka is https and if external assets are used, Simile will not load on recent browsers, because the online library contains an url with unsecure http.
+In that case, you need to use the internal assets in the Omeka config.

 Choose which fields you want the module to use on the timeline by default.

 * Item Title: The field you would like displayed for the item’s title in its